TedHusted/awake/awake.md/awake.md

 “I downloaded a book to read to him.
 I guess that’s suppose to help.”

 The nurse smiles.
 “It’s room 314.
 The orderly will help you find it.
-She points down the hall, where a waist-high bot was waiting.
+She points down the hall, where a waist-high bot stands ready.

 ###